 Light is the interaction of electric and magnetic fields travelling through space.
 The electric and magnetic vibrations of a light wave occur perpendicularly to each other.
-The electric field moves in one direction and magnetic in another though always perpendicularly.
-So we have one plane occupied by electric field, the magnetic field perpendicular to it and the direction of travel which is perpendicular to both.
+The electric field moves in one direction and the magnetic field in another ‘perpendicular to each other.
+So, we have one plane occupied by an electric field, another plane of the magnetic field perpendicular to it, and the direction of travel is perpendicular to both.
 These electric and magnetic vibrations can occur in numerous planes.
-A light wave that is vibrating in more than one plane is referred to as unpolarised light.
+A light wave that is vibrating in more than one plane is known as unpolarized light.
 The light emitted by the sun, by a lamp or a tube light are all unpolarised light sources.
-As you can see in the image below, the direction of propagation is constant but the planes on which the amplitude occurs is changing.
+As you can see in the image below, the direction of propagation is constant, but the planes on which the amplitude occurs are changing.

 The image here shows its various types:

 The other kind of wave is a polarized wave.
-The polarization of light or any other wave refers to the removal of all but one plane so that the vibrations of the wave occur on only one plane.
-In the image above, you can see that a linearly polarized wave vibrates on only one plane.
-The process of transforming unpolarised light into the polarized light is known as polarization.
-The devices like the purple blocks you see are used for the polarization of light.
-There are few methods utilized in the polarization of light:
+Polarized waves are light waves in which the vibrations occur in a single plane.
+Plane polarized light consists of waves in which the direction of vibration is the same for all waves.
+In the image above, you can see that a plane polarized light vibrates on only one plane.
+The process of transforming unpolarized light into polarized light is known as polarization.
+The devices like the polarizers you see are used for the polarization of light.

 - Polarization by Transmission